OutSystems/docs-product/src/develop/ui/patterns/web/navigation/navigationbar.md

 You can use the Navigation Bar UI Pattern to organize the content and enable quick navigation through an application with vertically stacked links.
 These stacked links can be displayed with different hierarchy levels.

-You user this pattern when the end user needs to navigate through an application's main sections while maintaining the ability to browse to another subsection quickly.
+You use this pattern when the user needs to navigate through an application's main sections while maintaining the ability to browse to another subsection quickly.

 ![](images/navigationbar-image-7.png)